SolaceHarmony/llama.kotlin/KOTLIN_PORT_CHECKLIST.md

 - **Status Document**: KOTLIN_PORT_STATUS.md

 The project targets macOS platforms (both x64 and arm64) and uses Gradle for building.
 The entry point for the application is defined as "ai.solace.llamakotlin.main".

+Note: C/C++ build files (CMakeLists.txt, CMakePresets.json, Makefile) and non-Kotlin related build tools (cmake directory) have been moved to the archive/build-tools folder.
+GPU backends (CUDA, SYCL, Vulkan, etc.) have been moved to the archive folder.
+Instead of symbolic links, actual copies of header files are used in the spm-headers directory for Windows compatibility.

 ## Challenges and Considerations